Salvo-zizzi/GPU-market-analysis/README.md

 ![shortage-tf-idf_shortage](https://user-images.githubusercontent.com/58707590/166122371-288e52cb-dcf0-4340-9c1f-e8df8a01d4ba.jpg)

-The most common term is "bitcoin" becuase most people acccuse the crypto miner (specifically about bitcoin) of the shortage.
+The most common term is "bitcoin" because most people acccuse the crypto miner (specifically about bitcoin) of the shortage.